sasanzarerasouli/colordetector/README.md

 # colordetector
-//a function for hel[ing people for detect true color
+//a function for helping people with color blindness for detect true color.
+//powered by sasan zare rasouli.
+//web page available for desktop mode and mobile mode.
+//every function on cloud.
+//not used memmory.